ElectroDrome/lab-tool-dekade-1/README.md

 ---

-## 📚 Documentation Structure

----

 ## 🔓 License

+This project is licensed as Open Hardware under the
+- **Hardware** (schematics, layouts, power) [CERN-OHL-P v2](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2) for (schematics, layouts, power)
-This project is licensed as Open Hardware under the [CERN-OHL-P v2](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2) or optionally under [Creative Commons Attribution ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/) — free to build, share, improve and re-release.
+- **Documentation** (Markdown, diagrams) [Creative Commons Attribution ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/) — free to build, share, improve and re-release.

+All product names, logos, and brands are property of their respective owners and used in this website are for identification and educational purposes only.
+Use of these names, logos, and brands does not imply endorsement.

 ---

-📡 For updates, extensions or feedback, visit [github.com/ElectroDrome](https://github.com/ElectroDrome)
-🎓 For machine logic and multi-core retro-silicon, check out the Core65X project!